britishredcrosssociety/resilience-index-book/02-technical.Rmd

 * Applied this median change to the April 2019 proportions for these 14 trusts.
 * Applied this estimated proportion to the total number of people in A&E to estimate the number of people waiting over 4 hours.

-#### Dealing not all Trusts providing service
+#### Dealing with not all Trusts providing the service

 5 open trusts did not have A&E waiting times data due to them being specialist and so potentially not having an A&E service.
-For this a similar approach of re-calculating proportions as [here](#dealing-with-not-all-trusts-providing-data) was taken.
+For this a similar approach to [here](#dealing-with-not-all-trusts-providing-data) was taken of re-calculating proportions.

 #### CQC surveys
 For the CQC survey indicator there were different surveys for different services.
 Some were dated 2020 and therefore included: